Question about the program? Call, text or email us. We're here to help!

-You can still can follow our lifestyle without depriving yourself!
+You can still follow our lifestyle without depriving yourself!

-Many people have trouble keeping to a healthy diet when they go to a restaurant.
-Don’t give in!
+Many people have trouble sticking to a healthy diet when they go to a restaurant.
+Don't give in!
 Eating out doesn’t mean we have to get off track.
-I don’t want to hear that eating healthy at restaurants is too expensive either!
-This is you we are talking about here and you can go to any chain restaurant and still stick to your diet.
+I don't want to hear that eating healthy at restaurants is too expensive either!
+This is you that we are talking about here, and you can go to any chain restaurant and still stick to your diet.

 There's always another restaurant.
 If you can't go healthy, go for variety so that if your friends are insistent on pizza, you might still be able to get salad, chicken, or fish.

 Practice control.
 Remember, willpower is extremely overrated!
-You cannot eat what isn’t there.
-If you are eating at a place that serves bread or chips on the table just ask your server not to bring them.
+You can't eat what isn't there.
+If you are eating at a place that serves bread or chips on the table, just ask your server not to bring them.